gvzdv/wiktok/README.md

 ## Project Status

-This is a work in progress.
-You can check out demo videos here:
+This is a demo project with lots of things to improve.<br>
+Feel free to clone it and build harder, better, faster, stronger.

 ## Credits